 - Inverted spray feature makes spraying more comfortable

-3. Rust-Oleum Automotive 2 In 1 Filler and Sandable Primer Spray Paint, 12 oz, Gray
+3. Rust-Oleum Automotive 2-in-1 Filler & Sandable Primer

 The number one bestseller on automotive priming is our next pick, the Rust-Oleum 260510, 2 in 1 filler, and sandable primer.

 When you have a filler primer, you can be assured that all the small imperfections and tiny pits and dents on the surface of the automobile will be filled.